kovaacs/PWABuilder/docs/home/native-features.md

 ### How to Implement Shortcuts

-All thats necessary to add shortcuts to your progressive web app is adding a valid `shortcuts` field to your web app manifest.
+All that's necessary to add shortcuts to your progressive web app is adding a valid `shortcuts` field to your web app manifest.
 The `shortcuts` field accepts a list of `shortcut` objects and a very basic example would look like this:

 ```json
 "shortcuts": [